Tips for installing the machine on FI

 smartctl -t long /dev/sdX

 - The test will run for some time.
-When finished, save the output again
+When finished, save the output of

 smartctl -a /dev/sdX

-and compare the state before the SMART test. - If you have a magnetic disk, check for bad blocks.
-Attention!
-This is a destructive test that will overwrite the entire disk:
+again and compare with the state before the SMART test. - If you have a magnetic disk, check for bad blocks.
+Caution.
+This is a destructive test that will overwrite your entire disk:

 badblocks -sw /dev/sdX